-The pride and judgmental strongholds in my life protected many issues of anger generated from the humiliation, shame, injustices, betrayals, disappointments, and rejections from my childhood.
-For example, I was offended when my younger sister would demean me and put me down continually when we was growing up.
-I stored that hurt and offense in my heart, and every time I was demeaned or felt demeaned as an adult, I would explode with anger.
-When I asked God to show me why I was getting so angry, He showed me how my younger sister had offended me.
-I then forgave my sister because I know she demeaned me because she was hurting too.
-I then confessed any sin on my part to God, which is very important for overcoming anger issues, because our sin has negative, oppressive stress energy and will re-establish offenses.
-For instance, I confessed and asked for forgiveness of the sin of wanting to harm my sister.
-And, I confessed the sin of demeaning and disgracing her in return.
+For example, as a teenager, I became hurt and offended when my younger sister demeaned me and put me down.
+I stored that hurt and offense in my heart, so every time I felt demeaned as an adult, I would explode with anger.
+When I asked God to show me why I was getting so angry, He revealed how my younger sister had offended me.
+I forgave my sister because I know she demeaned me because she was hurting too.
+I then confessed any sin on my part to God, which is very important for overcoming anger issues.
+Our sin needs forgiving because it creates stress in our bodies, and they will re-establish the painful memory.
+For instance, I confessed and asked for forgiveness of the sin of wanting to harm my sister and for demeaning and disgracing her in return.

 The pride stronghold wall protects unhealthy beliefs such as—I am better than you.
 Don’t tell me I am wrong.
 Don’t tell me what to do but do what I want.
 The pride wall protects the inner judgmental wall that protects unhealthy beliefs of—I have the right to determine if you are right, wrong, or insincere.
 I have the right to be angry, bitter, resentful, and hateful.
 I don’t trust you or value you.
 The judgmental stronghold wall then protects the anger seat of authority, which holds all our memories of hurts, disappointments, unmet needs and desires, offenses, soul wounds, bitterness, resentments, and hatred.
 These memories produce unhealthy beliefs, which control our thoughts, and our thoughts dictate what we say and do.